Joao-Nery1/Joao-Nery1/README.md

 ### 👋 About me

 Hi!
 I'm a Control and Automation Engineer, graduated from the Federal University of Lavras (UFLA), and currently pursuing a post-graduate degree in *Analytics and Business Intelligence* at PUC Minas.
-My focus is on developing **data-driven solutions** by combining data analysis, modeling, process automation, and interactive visualizations using tools like **Power BI** and advanced **Excel**.
+My focus is on developing **data-driven solutions** by combining data analysis, modeling, process automation, and interactive visualizations using tools like **Power BI**, **Tableau** and advanced **Excel**.

 I'm familiar with programming languages such as **Python**, **SQL**, and **C++**, applying concepts of **business intelligence (BI)**, **key performance indicators (KPIs)**, and **operational efficiency**.
 I'm always looking for opportunities to work on data analysis and visualization projects, contributing strategically to data-informed decision-making and value generation through technology.